-- 2. Forward an official record of work completed at the secondary school attended (and all postsecondary institutions attended) to the Mitchell College Admissions Office.
+- 1. Complete the application for admission. - 2.
+Forward an official record of work completed at the secondary school attended (and all post-secondary institutions attended) to the Mitchell College Admissions Office.
 They must include a certified translation for all documents in languages other than English. - 3.
 Submit evidence that English proficiency is adequate to undertake a full academic program at the College. - 4.
-If a student's native language is not English, s/he must:
+If a student's native language is not English, s/he must: - a.

-a.
 Submit the official score report from the Test of English as a Foreign Language (TOEFL).
 Students must obtain a score of at least 500 on the written test or a score of 71 IBT on the computer test to be considered for admission.